 - Both Portal games bring this trope into effect.
 The second half of the first game and the first half of the second game.

-- The Half-Life games showed a bit of this in the old, abandoned segments of Black Mesa but really cranked this trope up in the second game which simply screams cyberpunk and dystopia.
+- The Half-Life games showed a bit of this in the old, abandoned segments of Black Mesa but really cranked this trope up in Half-Life 2 which simply screams cyberpunk and dystopia.
 Every lab belonging to the Resistance is full of visibly old mainframes and CRT monitors, despite the fact that the second game is supposed to take place somewhere in the 2020s.
 Justified in that there's a Vichy Earth situation going on so there's no way to get your hands on shiny, brand-new technology without stealing it from the Combine.

 - One of the best in-game examples for this trope is the Gravity Gun: it's the wet dream of every physicist, yet it looks rusted and ready to fall apart at a moment's notice.

-- The Longest Journey and Dreamfall have this with Stark, the world of science.
+- The Longest Journey and Dreamfall: The Longest Journey have this with Stark, the world of science.
 While the wealthy live in shiny high-rises and travel in Flying Cars, the majority of humanity lives in lower levels with slums, ghettos, and art schools.
 It's no wonder that, when April first ravels to Arcadia, the magical world stuck in Medieval Stasis, she's awed by its beauty and simplicity (being an art student helps).
 Naturally, she decides to stay in Arcadia after the events of the game.
 Things get only worse in Stark after that.
 The Collapse results in society going back to older technology, and interstellar space flight is no longer a possibility (not that life in the colonies was a picnic).
 Notably, things in Arcadia have also taken a turn for the worse but for a different reason.

-- Futurama if taken as its own universe rather than pure parody presents a very lived-in future where things do go wrong and break down.
+- Futurama, if taken as its own universe rather than pure parody, presents a very lived-in future where things do go wrong and break down.

 - Particularly notable is the part of the opening sequence where two Zeerust rocket ships get into a fender-bender.